-Nageeb serves as deputy director on the Philanthropic Partnerships Team at the Bill & Melinda Gates Foundation.
-He oversees the foundation’s work on policy, systems and innovation in philanthropy.
-Prior to joining the Philanthropic Partnerships Team in September 2015, Nageeb served as a senior program officer on the Donor Government Relations team, where he led the Foundation’s engagement with Canada, Australia, Japan and Korea.
-Prior to joining the Gates Foundation in 2009, Nageeb worked at Oxfam America on microfinance and market access issues.
+Nageeb serves as deputy director on the Philanthropic Partnerships Team at Gates.
+He oversees the foundation’s work on policy, systems, and innovation in philanthropy.
+Prior to joining the Philanthropic Partnerships Team in September 2015, Nageeb served as a senior program officer on the Donor Government Relations team, where he led the foundation’s engagement with Canada, Australia, Japan, and Korea.
+Prior to joining Gates in 2009, Nageeb worked at Oxfam America on microfinance and market access issues.

 DAVID AND LUCILE PACKARD FOUNDATION

-Linda joined the Foundation in 1994, and currently serves as the Director of Organizational Effectiveness.
-In this role, she leads the Organizational Effectiveness (OE) team as they invest in grantees to build their core strengths and maximize their impact.
-Through these investments, the OE team aims to build healthier, better connected organizations and networks ready to bring about greater change in the areas the Foundation cares most about.
-The OE team works in collaboration with the four program grantmaking areas of the Foundation, and also engages with the broader field on capacity building and good philanthropic practice.
+Linda joined Packard in 1994, and currently serves as the Director of Organizational Effectiveness.
+In this role, she leads the Organizational Effectiveness (OE) team, investing in grantees to build their core strengths and maximize their impact.
+Through these investments, the OE team aims to build healthier, better connected organizations and networks ready to bring about greater change in the areas the foundation cares most about.
+The OE team works in collaboration with the foundation’s four program grantmaking areas, and also engages with the broader field on capacity building and good philanthropic practice.

 Meredith Blair Pearlman